Centre disputes RBI’s deposit count

 The Finance Ministry on Thursday said the Rs.
 12.44 lakh crore figure reported by the Reserve Bank of India as the amount having been deposited in banks since the November 8 demonetisation announcement could be inflated due to double-counting.

-Shaktikanta Das, Secretary, Department of Economic Affairs, said the RBI had infused three times the annual figure of low-denomination notes in the five weeks since demonetisation, adding that the supply of Rs.
+Department of Economic Affairs Secretary Shaktikanta Das said the RBI had infused three times the annual figure of low denomination notes in the five weeks since demonetisation, adding that the supply of Rs.
 100 notes had been increased by 50 per cent in that period.

 “Regarding the figures in the media, and even the RBI has released some figures, on the notes that have come back, there are a lot of areas where we feel there could be double counting,” Mr. Das said at a press conference.
 “We have identified those areas and asked the RBI and the banks to again check.
 So the process of checking and counting is happening.”